research-software-directory/research-software-directory/docs/instruction/README.md

 the search box.
 If the search comes up empty, add the new organization by clicking the blue ``+`` symbol.
 1. Fill the name of the organization and provide a URL
-1. Optionally, provide the organization's logo as an image
+1. Optionally, provide the organization's logo as an image.
+   1. Make sure to use high quality logos, preferably with a transparent background.
+   1. Organizations often offer the source files for their logos via a link on their website, usually named something like "Press" or "House style".
 1. **Don't forget** to click ``Save`` when you're done.
 1. You may need to refresh the page to see newly added items appear in the left pane